 - a detailed account of any physical activities, as well as exposures to chemical or infectious substances, that you experience at work that are relevant to your disease.

 What if I disagree with a decision?

 If you do not agree with WorkSafeBC’s decision, you have the right to request a review.
-You must file your request for a within 90 days.
-If you disagree with the Review Division decision, you have 30 days to file an appeal to the Workers’ Compensation Appeal Tribunal.
+You must file your request for a within 90 days of the date of the decision.
+If you disagree with the Review Division decision, you have 30 days from the date of the decision to file an appeal to the Workers’ Compensation Appeal Tribunal.

 This factsheet has been prepared for general information purposes.
 It is not a legal document.
 Please refer to the Workers Compensation Act and the Rehabilitation Services and Claims Manual Volume I and Volume II for purposes of interpretation and application of the law.